iamaflyingsquirrel/FM-SquadSpreadsheet/README.md

 - Uses a traffic light system to highlight which attributes are weakest (grey is below 5, red is below 10, yellow is below 15, and green is below 20)

+- For example, A wingback's role includes Crossing, Dribbling, First Touch, Marking, Passing, Tackling, Technique, Anticipation, Concentration, Decisions, Off the Ball, Positioning, Teamwork, Work Rate, Acceleration, Agility, Pace, and Stamina.
+The training focus 'Ball Control' covers Dribbling, First Touch, and Technique (so a wingback would get a score of 3), whereas the training focus 'Final Third' covers Composure and Decisions, and so a wingback gets a score of 1 (as only Decisions are matched).
+These numbers are used to weight against a players attributes to work out which are the weakest for their role, and which training focus would improve them the most.

 <a href="https://drive.google.com/uc?export=view&id=1MO293XH617hurxY77IkXow0z11YfRIu7"><img src="https://drive.google.com/uc?export=view&id=1MO293XH617hurxY77IkXow0z11YfRIu7" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>